 - Special Series

 Paul B. Sturtevant is a public historian and medievalist, and an expert in the way that history is presented to the public.
-His first book, The Middle Ages in Popular Imagination: Memory, Film, and Medievalism is slated for release in early 2018.
+His first book, The Middle Ages in Popular Imagination: Memory, Film, and Medievalism is available now.
 His book takes an innovative sociological approach to studying public perceptions of the medieval world.
 It does this by delving deeply into the data from a series of group interviews before and after viewing films set in the Middle Ages.

 He is currently working on a new book, provisionally titled Misusing the Middle Ages, with Amy Kaufman.
 It is currently under contract with University of Toronto Press.